RickdeJager/stegseek/README.md

  -v, --verbose           display detailed information -q, --quiet             hide performance metrics

-Use "stegseek --help -v" to include steghides help.
+Use "stegseek --help -v" to include steghide's help.

 ```

 ## Steghide
-Stegseek includes nearly all of steghides functionality, so it can also be used to embed or extract data as normal.
+Stegseek includes nearly all of steghide's functionality, so it can also be used to embed or extract data as normal.
+The only catch is that commands must use the `--command` format.
+So `steghide embed [...]` becomes `stegseek --embed [...]` .

 # :whale: Docker
 You can also run Stegseek as Docker container:

 ```
-docker run -it -v "$(pwd):/steg" rickdejager/stegseek [stegofile.jpg] [wordlist.txt]
+docker run --rm -it -v "$(pwd):/steg" rickdejager/stegseek [stegofile.jpg] [wordlist.txt]
 ```

 This does require that the wordlist and stegofile are located in current working directory, as that folder is mounted to `/steg` inside of the container.

 # :chart_with_upwards_trend: Performance
 This is where Stegseek really shines.
-As promised, let's start with the "`rockyou.txt` in just 5 seconds" claim.
+As promised, let's start with the "`rockyou.txt` in just 2 seconds" claim.
 All of these numbers are measured on a laptop with an Intel i7-7700HQ CPU @ 2.80GHz and 8 GB of RAM.

 ## RockYou.txt